Drug Facts: Traveling with Medication

 Know Before You Go

 Be aware of your destination’s banned and restricted medications.
-The U.S. embassy website of your destination country is a good place to start.
-If any of your medications are on the list, talk with your health care providers about the suitability of alternatives legally permitted and readily available in your destination.
+The U.S. embassy website of your destination country is a good place to start-- a quick query in the search bar should do the trick.
+If any of your medications are on the list of restricted items, talk with your health care providers about the suitability of alternatives legally permitted and readily available in your destination.

 - Narcotics and psychotropic medications (e.g. Adderall and Ambien)